 Despite the gains in promoting diversity, equity, and inclusion, much work remains.
 While progress has been made in places such as university campuses, where women now outnumber men, finance and business degrees remain male-dominated.
 In 2018, men accounted for 61.5 percent of degrees in finance.
 As these are often the students who go into the banking industry, more effort must be made to encourage inclusivity in this field.

-Declining numbers among women studying finance, paired with low job satisfaction from those already in the field, demandsolutions to be identified and addressed at financial organizations for multiple reasons:
+Declining numbers among women studying finance, paired with low job satisfaction from those already in the field, demand

 As a strong advocate for women in the financial services industry, Natalie Bartholomew, Chief Administrative Officer at Grand Savings Bank, believes in empowering and forming stronger, more equitable communities through diversity and inclusion.
 Taking a step toward addressing this, Natalie launched her own website and blog in 2017, The Girl Banker.
 Her hope is to create a voice for women in banking and educate young women about the banking industry to increase their interest in joining the field.
 With her platform, Natalie has done just this – and more.